moodlehq/moodle-plugin-ci/docs/CLI.md

 * `completion [--debug] [--] [<shell>]`

-The completion command dumps the shell completion script required to use shell autocompletion (currently only bash completion is supported).
+The completion command dumps the shell completion script required to use shell autocompletion (currently, bash, fish, zsh completion are supported).

 Static installation
 -------------------